 Iran further scaled back its cooperation with the IAEA in March 2007, when the government told the agency that it would stop complying with a portion of the subsidiary arrangements for its IAEA safeguards agreement.
 That provision, to which Iran agreed in 2003, requires Tehran to provide design information for new nuclear facilities "as soon as the decision to construct, or to authorize construction, of such a facility has been taken, whichever is earlier."
 Since March 2007, Iran has argued that it is only obligated to adhere to the previous notification provisions of its subsidiary arrangements, which required Tehran to provide design information for a new facility 180 days before introducing nuclear material into it.
+22

-This decision has provided the basis for Iran's stated rationale for its refusal to provide the IAEA with some information concerning its nuclear program.
+This decision has constituted the basis of Iran's stated rationale for its refusal to provide the IAEA with some information concerning its nuclear program.
 For example, Tehran has refused to provide updated design information for the heavy-water reactor under construction at Arak.
 Similarly, Tehran had refused to provide the IAEA with design information for a reactor that Iran intends to construct at Darkhovin.
 Although Iran provided the agency with preliminary design information in a September 22, 2009, letter, the IAEA has requested Tehran to "provide additional clarifications" of the information, according to a November 2009 report.
-In Iran has also argued, based on its March 2007 decision, that its failure to notify the IAEA before September 2009 that it has been constructing a gas-centrifuge uranium enrichment facility, called the Fordow facility, near the city of Qom is consistent with Tehran's safeguards obligations.
+Amano reported in September 2010 that Iran has "has provided only limited design information with respect to" the reactor.
+Iran has also argued, based on its March 2007 decision, that its failure to notify the IAEA before September 2009 that it has been constructing a gas-centrifuge uranium enrichment facility, called the Fordow facility, near the city of Qom is consistent with Tehran's safeguards obligations.
 Exactly when Iran decided to construct the facility is unclear.
-Amano reported in November 2010 that the IAEA has requested information from Iran regarding the Fordow construction decision, but Tehran has not yet responded to all of the agency's requests.
+Amano reported in November 2011 that the IAEA has requested information from Iran regarding the Fordow construction decision, but Tehran has not yet responded to all of the agency's requests.

 Both the 2007 decision, which the IAEA has asked Iran to "reconsider," and Tehran's refusal to provide the design information appear to be inconsistent with the government's safeguards obligations.
 Although Article 39 of Iran's safeguards agreement states that the subsidiary arrangements "may be extended or changed by agreement between" Iran and the IAEA, the agreement does not provide for a unilateral modification or suspension of any portion of those arrangements.
-Moreover, the IAEA legal adviser explained in a March 2009 statement that Tehran's failure to provide design information for the reactors is "inconsistent with" Iran's obligations under its subsidiary arrangements.
-The adviser, however, added that "it is difficult to conclude that" Tehran's refusal to provide the information "in itself constitutes non-compliance with, or a breach of" Iran's safeguards agreement.
-Nevertheless, ElBaradei's November 2009 report described Tehran's failures both to notify the agency of the decision to begin constructing the Fordow facility, as well as to provide the relevant design information in a timely fashion, as
+25 26 Moreover, the IAEA legal adviser explained in a March 2009 statement that